ServalC4t/EZ265/README.md

 ---

-EZ265 (H.265 一発変換) is a lightweight, portable Windows desktop app that converts video files to H.265/HEVC with minimal effort.
+EZ265 is a lightweight, portable Windows desktop app that converts video files to H.265/HEVC with minimal effort.
 Drag, drop, click — done.

 ## Features